Penalties in English law: Difficulties with the rule

 The rule is one which judges over the years have confessed difficulty with.
 In Astley v Weldon Lord Eldon admitted ("not for the first time" according to the Supreme Court in Makdessi) to being "much embarrassed in ascertaining the principle on which [the rule was] founded".
 In Wallis v Smith, Sir George Jessel MR similarly confessed: "The ground of that doctrine I do not know".
 In Robophone Facilities Ltd v Blank Diplock LJ famously said that he would make "no attempt where so many others have failed to rationalise this common law rule".

 Although the decision of Lord Dunedin sought to bring greater clarity to the law in 1914, in practice it often proved difficult to apply.
 Cases continued to come before the courts challenging provisions as a penalty, and the courts continued to wrestle with the issue.
 In Workers Trust & Merchant Bank Ltd v Dojap Investments Ltd Lord Browne Wilkinson tried to describe the scope of the law of penalties, and noted the slightly anomalous rules in relation to forfeiture of deposits in relation to sales of land: "In general a contractual provision which requires one party in the event of his breach of contract to pay or forfeit a sum of money to the other party is unlawful as being a penalty, unless such provision can be justified as being a payment of liquidated damages being a genuine pre-estimate of the loss which the innocent party will incur by reason of the breach.
 One exception to this general rule is the provision for the payment of a deposit (customarily 10% of the contract price) on the sale of land..."

 In the course of their exhaustive review of earlier authorities in Makdessi, the Supreme Court sorted through a large variety of obiter dicta relating to penalties, many of which they considered doubtful, misinterpretations of earlier decisions, or simply capable of being misconstrued.

 Change in approach

-The law relating to contractual penalties has been almost entirely developed by judges in England.
+English law relating to contractual penalties has been almost entirely developed by judges.

 In more recent cases the courts have taken a considerably more relaxed approach in relation to penalties.
 In Philips Hong Kong Ltd v AG of Hong Kong the Privy Council expressly endorsed the comments of Dickson J in the Supreme Court of Canada in Elsey v J.G.
 Collins Insurance Agencies Ltd that: